nikst35/Arduino-battery-sorter/Hardware/Fusion 360 files.md

 ## Fusion 360 Project

 The 3D models are hosted on Fusion 360, and you can access the project by following this link: [3D Models](https://a360.co/3MntBkZ).

-In the Fusion 360 project, you can view, interact with, and download the 3D models for 3D printing to assemble the Li-ion Battery Sorter.